-In moments of change and transition what supports and keeps us afloat?
+In moments of change and transition, what supports us and keeps us afloat?

-A raft is the most fragile vehicle of survival at sea or upon open water.
-Ancient as the formation of human language, its simplicity is still needed during urgent getaway or for crossing.
-From the Judaic/Islamic story of Noah’s Arc to the earth as a lonely life raft floating in space (during the awakening of the 20th century environmentalist movement), the symbol of the raft has often been that of the ultimate preserver of life.
+A raft is the simplest and most fragile vehicle of survival on open water.
+Ancient as human language, rafts are still needed during urgent crossings.
+From the Abrahamic story of Noah’s Arc to the idea of Earth as a lonely life raft floating in space, the symbol of a raft has often represented the ultimate preserver of life.

 Amid the COVID-19 pandemic, artist and composer Rory Pilgrim develops RAFTS as the second chapter in a body of performance, film and sonic work exploring how the climate crisis relates to support structures in our everyday lives.
 The commission is narrated by the voices of eight residents of Barking and Dagenham from Green Shoes Arts: Hugh, Carina, Liam, Butterfly, Katy, Dee, Mark, and Eddie, who each in their own way reflect on what the symbol of a raft means to them.